BriceNocenti/tabxplor/cran-comments.md

     No ERRORs, no WARNINGs, no NOTEs.

 ## Downstream dependencies
-The only downstream dependency is with the package `ggfacto`, which have been submitted to CRAN by myself yesterday (=> they work fine together).
+The only downstream dependency is with my package `ggfacto`, which works well with the new version.